RJ722/up_in_time/README.md

 ##Still To-Do:

-* Do something with the timezone, it is getting really getting conusing.
+* ~~Do something with the timezone, it is getting really getting conusing.~~
-* Obviously, give it some *better* looks.
-* Add a level of validation for IP and time.
+* ~~Add a level of validation for IP and time.~~
 * Add an alert message when user tries to close the alarm tab.
 * Add a message input and display it on tha alarm screen for eminding purposes.
 * optimize the code - Use django's template system
-* Design GUI and choose colors.
-* ~~Embed music in pop up so that there is actually an alarm~~
+* Embed music in pop up so that there is actually an alarm
 * ~~Seperate the Javascript and HTML in pop-up.~~
 * Add customization to alarm screen.
 * ~~Make and add a favicon~~